mafintosh/peerflix/README.md

 ![peerflix](https://raw.github.com/mafintosh/peerflix/master/screenshot.png)

-simply open this address in vlc or similar to start viewing the file
+simply open this address in vlc or similar to start viewing the file.
+If the torrent contains multiple files `peerflix` will choose the biggest one.